wate-labs/wate/README.md

 ### Requests

-The base for everything regarding artes is a request.
-This can be a static request body in the simplest case but also have computation of values in the pre request hooks and gathering of interesing or needed data via the post response hooks.
+The base for everything in `wate` is a request.
+This can be a static request body in the simplest case but also have replaceable values in the pre request hooks and gathering of interesing or needed data via the post response hooks.